A Guide to Writing a Business Plan

 Business success requires a thorough understanding of the target market, including its size and the market share that can be achieved.
-With a clear understanding of the market in terms of size, location, groups of potential customers and their profiles, potential competitors, trends and influencing factors it's easier to define the overall marketing strategy clearly.
+A clear understanding of the market in terms of size, location, groups of potential customers and their profiles, potential competitors, trends and influencing factors makes it easier to define the overall marketing strategy.
 This strategy should be broken down into objectives and targets relating to the volume and share of the market (or market segments).
 The marketing strategy should include statements about when each objective and target will be met.

 - Who are the initial marketing targets (specific groups or market segments)?

 - What products, services or particular deals will the business offer to them?

 - What is the unique selling proposition (USP) of the business and how does this differentiate it from competitors?

 - Is there a specific volume, value or share of these market segments that the business needs to achieve?

 - Why are these market segments being targeted first?

 - Who will the business target next, for instance in six months' or a year's time?